Shahad3/Blockchain-Capstone/README.md

 The capstone will build upon the knowledge you have gained in the course in order to build a decentralized housing product.

 # To test the project
-1) make sure to go inside eth-contract folder "cd eth-contract"
+1) make sure to go inside eth-contracts folder "cd eth-contracts"
 2) write the command "truffle test ./test/<filename>.js"

   # Addresses: